w3c/specberus/README.md

 * `checkSelector(selector, rule-name, cb)`.
 Some rules need to do nothing other than to check that a selector returns some content.
 For this case, the rule can just call this method with the selector and its callback, and Specberus will conveniently take care of all the rest.
+* `norm(text)`.
+Returns a whitespace-normalised version of the text.
+* `getDocumentDate()`.
+Returns a Date object that matches the document's date as specified in the headers' h2.